p3k/germknoedel/README.md

 **Contributions for other countries and document types are welcome!**

-The package name was an unconscious play of words because I still own a <i>Germ</i>an passport while living in Austria where [Germknödel](https://www.wikiwand.com/en/Germkn%C3%B6del) are huge.
+The package name was an unconscious play of words because I still own a <i>Germ</i>an passport while living in Austria where [Germknödel](https://www.wikiwand.com/en/Germkn%C3%B6del) are hugely popular.
 (And delicious, btw.)

 Now the name got stuck. _Sorry._ 🤷🏻‍